The Dangers of Flea Bites for You and Your Pet

 • Dull coat

-• Itchy anus, leading to pats “scooting” along on their rear
+• Itchy anus, leading to pets “scooting” along on their rear

 It is possible, though rare, for humans to be infected by a tapeworm.

-Fortunately, the possible dangers of flea bites described above don’t happen with every flea bite.
-However, in addition to itching and irritation, there is an additional threat to your pet and family that occurs with every bite.
-Anemia.
+Fortunately, the possible dangers of flea infections described above don’t happen with every flea bite unless you’re allergic to the flea saliva.
+However, in addition to itching and irritation, there is an additional threat to your pet and family that occurs with every bite: anemia.

 Anemia